Union-Square-holiday-market-in-nyc

 Not to mention, it’s indoors and heated!
 It’s the perfect place to snag a gift on your way in or out of town, or do a little shopping for yourself before heading to visit relatives!

-And in addition to the many treats offered at the holiday fair, you’ll find even more delights at the venerable Grand Central Oyster Bar, open since 1913.
+In addition to the many treats offered at the holiday fair, you’ll find even more delights at the venerable Grand Central Oyster Bar, open since 1913.
+Glamorously refuel yourself with a martini and shrimp cocktail after shopping at one of the best Christmas markets in NYC!

 Columbus Circle Holiday Market